AFraijo/StochasticJaunte/content/authors/admin/_index.md

 title: Andrew Fraijo
 ---

 I am a data scientist with experience in Public Health, Healthcare, and the mortgage industry.
+I will use the blog to explore data science techniques in areas that I am interested in such as urbanism, conservation, and finance.